lfnovo/code-expert-mcp/docs/Code_Understanding_Scenarios.md

 4. The team documented key architectural decisions and patterns
 5. Knowledge transfer from the original development team was more efficient and focused

-The MCP Code Understanding Server enabled the AI to extract knowledge from the codebase through a series of targeted analysis steps (cloning, structure analysis, critical file identification, documentation retrieval, semantic mapping, and specific file examination), providing insights that would have taken extensive manual investigation.
+The MCP Code Expert Server enabled the AI to extract knowledge from the codebase through a series of targeted analysis steps (cloning, structure analysis, critical file identification, documentation retrieval, semantic mapping, and specific file examination), providing insights that would have taken extensive manual investigation.

 ## Example Scenario: API Migration Planning